Looking for beauty products that are safe for pregnant women? See our picks below to find the best skin, hair and teeth items to use while pregnant!

 If you’re newly pregnant and asking yourself whether there are skincare or beauty products in your everyday beauty regimen to avoid, the answer is a resounding YES.
 Well, at least in the first trimester.

 But if you search online or ask the experts, you will find an overwhelming amount of differing opinions on this topic.
 Some look at their own parents or family members with kids and say that all turned out fine despite the use of every product out there.
-Others point to new research that links various household chemicals and products to birth defects, and stress the importance of going organic or avoiding each and every product in question.
+Others point to new research that links various household chemicals and products to birth defects and stress the importance of going organic or avoiding each and every product in question.

 My opinion on the matter?
 I simply say why not meet somewhere in the middle and (while not limiting yourself completely), do all you can to prevent your unborn child from having any major issues…especially during the first trimester when baby’s organs are starting to develop and are the most vulnerable.

-1. Colgate Cavity Protection Toothpaste
+1. Non-Whitening Toothpaste

 Most people don’t know it but the majority of deodorants and antiperspirants out there contain aluminum zirconium — a very dangerous chemical for pregnant and nursing mothers.
 The chemical which can pass through the mother’s skin upon application, has been linked to a number of issues in fetuses.
 Pretty scary!